emilos94/gan-integrity-challenge/README.md

 There are no tests.

 There's only one 'domain' illustrated is the city (routes, controller, service).
-It would probably be appropriate to create separate files for logic regarding areas &distance calculations.
+It would probably be appropriate to create separate files for logic regarding areas & distance calculations.

 Response models are created in file, could have dedicated types / functions to instantiate these.